rails/rails/guides/source/getting_started.md

 ### Viewing a List of Articles

-Now that you've seen how to create a route, a controller, an action, a view and a model, let's connect these pieces together.
+Now that you've seen how to create a route, a controller, an action, a view, and a model, let's connect these pieces together.

 Let's go back to `app/controllers/articles_controller.rb` now.
 We're going to